 “I also had a few safety car cars, so it’s a bit easier than what I expected to think about management-wise.
 I basically saw the gap and tried to find where I lost the time and where I can actually gain the time, so that’s basically what I did.
 I’m not going to hit the wall every lap.
 That’s the main point, especially to stay on track.”

+Alessandro Giusti finished fourth, with Noah Strømsted fifth.
+Ugo Ugochukwu made up two positions from ninth on the grid to cross the line seventh, which became sixth after Yamakoshi’s disqualification.
+He also set the fastest lap of the race that was eligible for points.
+Nakamura, who started 15th, finished seventh, with Gładysz eighth and Le ninth.
 Full points were awarded to the top 10 drivers per the FIA sporting regulations as 18 of 23 laps were completed, just above 75 per cent of the original race distance.

-Additional reporting by Cliona Sheerin
+Additional reporting by Cliona Sheerin and Michael McClure

 Header photo credit: Dutch Photo Agency